 You know those families that show up for the art or science fair with amazing projects that you know the child probably didn’t do themselves?
-Or the blog posts that you eww and ah over when you see the perfectly painted pine cones, rocks, and shells.
-Yea… well you probably won’t see that here.
-What you’ll see here is exploring art, nature, and letting the child take the lead.
+Or the blog posts that you eww and ahh over when you see the perfectly painted pine cones, rocks, and shells.
+Yeah… well, you probably won’t see that on this page.
+What you’ll see here is exploring art and nature and letting the child take the lead.

 Natural Living and Natural Learning